farrukhrashid1997/js-hard-parts-v2/README.md

 - If a function is returning a Promise object, the functions passed into then are put to the microtask queue.
 - The promise object has an array too, which is called onRejection, a hidden property too.

+Classes and Prototypes -
+- Functions on objects are called methods.
+- Another way of creating an empty object is to use, object.create(null), it has some fine grained features.
+- Whatever you pass in that object.create it is going to return an empty object.
+- When creating an object with functions, for every instance there will be a function even though the function code is the same.
+The amt of space required if there are 100 instances.
+- So to conquer this, we create another object which will have this common function.
+We can call that a function store.
+JS will run a method for ex user.increment(), if it doesnt find it there, it checks that function store.
+- The way to create this is to use object.create method, passing the function store inside it.
+-